Freeport-McMoran Inc. (FCX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-3, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Freeport-McMoran Inc. ("Freeport" or the "Company") (NYSE: FCX).
+BENSALEM, Pa., Dec.
+9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Freeport-McMoran Inc. ("Freeport" or the "Company") (NYSE: FCX).

-IF YOU SUFFERED A LOSS ON YOUR FREEPORT INVESTMENTS, CLICK HERE BEFORE JANUARY 12, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?